saumitraaditya/edgevpnio.github.io/_pages/openfiredocker.md

 ## Introduction

-EdgeVPN relies on XMPP services to bootstrap nodes into the VPN.
+EdgeVPN.io relies on XMPP services to bootstrap nodes into the VPN.
 This how-to guides you through the process of deploying an Openfire XMPP server using Docker.

 **Note**: this how-to deploys Openfire with an embedded database in a Docker container and is meant to be used as a starting point for testing - not to host a persistent MySQL and XMPP server.
 There are several options to host persistent Openfire services on cloud providers, such as https://bitnami.com/stack/openfire